BRH-Media/PlexDL/README.md

     └──%TOKEN_HASH%.slst              -- Cached server details list (cached IP, port, etc.)

 ```
-Using the Settings dialog in `File->Settings`, you can enable/disable the three forms of PlexDL caching:
+Using the Settings dialog in `File->Settings`, you can individually enable/disable the three forms of PlexDL caching:
 - Server List Caching
 - XML API Caching
 - Image Caching

 By using caching, you can drastically increase the performance of the application, as PlexDL can skip downloading a new copy of the file each time.
-However, the obvious downside is remembering to regularly clear the cache, as cached data will quickly become outdated.
+However, the obvious downside is remembering to regularly clear the cache, as the stored data will quickly become outdated (leading to future problems with server connections).

 ### How to get started
 #### __1. Building from Source__
 [Follow the Build Guide](./BUILDING.md)

 #### __2. Downloading from Releases__
-Alternatively, can access the latest official build [here](https://github.com/Brhsoftco/PlexDL/releases/latest).
-Just download `Release.zip` to get all needed dependencies and the pre-built executable.
+Alternatively, you can access the latest official build [here](https://github.com/Brhsoftco/PlexDL/releases/latest).
+Just download `Release.zip` to get all of the needed dependencies and the binary itself.

 ### __Using PlexDL__
 [Read the Usage Guide](./USAGE.md)